 Pneumococcal 13-valent diphtheria conjugate vaccine is an active immunizing agent used to prevent infection by pneumococcal bacteria.
 It works by causing your body to produce its own protection (antibodies) against the disease.

 Pneumococcal infection can cause serious problems, such as pneumonia, which affects the lungs; meningitis, which affects the brain; and bacteremia, which is a severe infection in the blood.
 Pneumococcal infection is also an important cause of ear infections in children.

-Unless otherwise contraindicated, immunization (vaccination) against pneumococcal disease is recommended for infants and young children 6 weeks to 5 years of age (prior to the 6th birthday) or to adults 50 years of age and older.
+Unless otherwise contraindicated, immunization (vaccination) against pneumococcal disease is recommended for infants and young children 6 weeks to 5 years of age (prior to the 6th birthday), children 6 to 17 years of age (prior to the 18th birthday), or to adults 18 years of age and older.

 For infants and young children, immunization requires 1 to 4 doses of the vaccine, depending on the age at the first dose.
 This vaccine can be given at the same time as other routine vaccinations.

-This vaccine is to be administered only by or under the supervision of your doctor.
+This vaccine is to be given only by or under the supervision of your doctor.

 In deciding to use a vaccine, the risks of taking the vaccine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this vaccine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 The pneumococcal 13-valent diphtheria conjugate vaccine is generally well-tolerated and effective in children.
 The safety and effectiveness in children younger than 6 weeks of age have not been established.